Biomanufacturing Harvest Optimization with Small Data: Literature Review

-In reinforcement learning literature, the model-based Bayesian Reinforcement learning, or the Bayes-Adaptive Markov decision process (BAMDP), explicitly maintain a posterior over the model parameters as knowledge states to select actions, which can automatically balance both exploration and exploitation.
+To be specific, we adopt model-based Bayesian reinforcement learning as our solution approach.
+Compared to model-free approaches, it allows us to interpret model risk by quantifying the uncertainty in the process parameters.
+Furthermore, although it is often less computationally efficient than a model-free approach, it can incorporate known process dynamics and any prior information about model risk into decision making.
 A comprehensive review of Bayesian reinforcement learning methodologies can be found in \cite{ghavamzadeh2016bayesian}.
-Notice an equivalent representation is considering the parameters as unobservable states of the system, which can be formulated as a partially observable Markov decision process (POMDP) \cite{duff2002optimal}.
-Since solving the original model-based Bayesian reinforcement learning is notoriously complex due to potentially huge state space, various approximation algorithms have been developed, including offline value approximation and computing the policy a priori through POMDP planning \cite{poupart2006analytic}; online near-myopic value and tree search approximation that focus on realized knowledge states in planning \cite{ross2008bayesian,osband2013more,fonteneau2013optimistic}; and exploration bonus based methods where an agent acts according to an optimistic model of MDP under uncertainty \cite{kolter2009near,asmuth2011approaching,asmuth2012bayesian}.
-Motivated by those studies, in this paper, we develop a model-based Bayesian reinforcement learning approach, which can account for model risk in guiding fermentation harvesting decisions.
-In addition, we provide structural and sensitivity analyses to study how the model risk impacts the value function and optimal policies.
+Since solving the original model-based Bayesian reinforcement learning is notoriously complex due to potentially huge state space, various approximation algorithms have been developed, including offline value approximation \citep{poupart2006analytic}; online near-myopic value and tree search approximation that focus on realized knowledge states in planning \citep{ross2008bayesian,osband2013more,fonteneau2013optimistic}; and exploration bonus based methods where an agent acts according to an optimistic model of MDP under uncertainty \citep{kolter2009near,asmuth2011approaching,asmuth2012bayesian}.
+Motivated by those studies, we develop a model-based Bayesian reinforcement learning approach, which can account for model risk in guiding fermentation harvesting decisions.